 Stewart Lansley is an economist and financial journalist.
-He is a visiting fellow at the Townsend Centre for International Poverty Research and has written on inequality, wealth and poverty for academic and specialist journals as well as the Guardian, Observer and Independent.
+He is a visiting fellow at the School of Policy Studies, University of Bristol and a fellow at London's City University.
+He has written on inequality, wealth and poverty for academic and specialist journals as well as several newspapers.

-He is the author of a number of books including The Cost of Inequality ( 2011 ); Top Man ( a biography of Philip Green, 2007 ); Rich Britain ( 2006 ) and Poor Britain ( with Joanna Mack, 1985 ).
-His previous academic posts include the National Institute of Economic and Social Research, the Henley Centre and the Universities of Brunel and Reading.
+He is the author of a number of books including A Sharing Economy (2016), Breadline Britain ( with Joanna Mack, 2015); The Cost of Inequality (2011); Top Man (a biography of Philip Green, 2007); Rich Britain (2006) and Poor Britain (with Joanna Mack, 1985).
+He is also the author ( with Howard Reed ) of A Universal Basic Income: An Idea Whose Time Has Come? published by Compass, 2016.
+His previous academic posts include the National Institute of Economic and Social Research and the Universities of Brunel and Reading.
 He is also a former executive producer in the current affairs department of the BBC.

 It provides compelling evidence that British and American capitalism has become little more than a wealth-diverting machine, geared to enriching the few at the expense of the rest.
 Escape from the crisis and building a sustainable recovery depends on a more equal distribution of the cake.